57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

 Continuous Integration (CI) and Continuous Deployment (CD) are practices that involve automatically building, testing, and deploying your code whenever changes are made.
 By incorporating CI/CD into your build pipeline, you can:

 +   **Catch errors early:** Automatically run tests and linters on every commit, alerting you to potential issues before they reach production.
-+   **Code Quality Analysis:** SonarQube performs static code analysis to identify code smells, bugs, vulnerabilities, and other quality issues.
-It analyzes your codebase against a set of predefined rules and provides detailed reports highlighting areas that need improvement.
-By integrating SonarQube into your CI/CD pipeline, you can catch code issues early and ensure that your codebase adheres to best practices and industry standards.
++   **Code quality analysis:** SonarQube performs static code analysis to identify code smells, bugs, vulnerabilities, and other quality issues.
+It analyzes your codebase against predefined rules and provides detailed reports highlighting areas that need improvement.
+Integrating SonarQube into your CI/CD pipeline lets you catch code issues early and ensure that your codebase adheres to best practices and industry standards.
 +   **Automate deployments:** Automatically deploy your code to staging or production environments, reducing the risk of human error.
-+   **Streamline collaboration:** Ensure that all team members are working with the latest, error-free code at all times.
++   **Streamline collaboration:** Ensure that all team members are always working with the latest, error-free code.

 Popular CI/CD platforms include [GitHub Actions](https://github.com/features/actions), [GitLab CI/CD](https://resources.github.com/ci-cd/), and [CircleCI](https://circleci.com/).